gesellix/inject-docker-certs/README.md

 Then we need to somehow copy those certificates into the Docker VM.
 That's actually quite easy when thinking about some little details:

 - the `/Users/...` folder is already mounted from your host into the VM
-- any folder, especially thoe `/Users` folder, can be mounted from the VM into a container
+- any folder, especially the `/Users` folder, can be mounted from the VM into a container
 - other system folders like `/etc` can be mounted from the VM into a container

 So, the container can access both your host's file system and the VM's file system.
-We're going to use the container to simply copy from the host (`\certs`) to the VM (`\host-etc`).
+We're going to use the container to simply copy from the host (`\certs`) to the VM (`\vm-etc`).
 We also need to tell the Docker daemon to trust our certificates, which is why we also append our CA certificate to the VM's list of trusted certificates.
 Everything packaged in a Docker image, for your convenience:

-    docker run --rm -it -v `pwd`/certs:/certs -v /etc:/host-etc -e DOMAIN=gesellix-mac -e PORT=5000 gesellix/inject-docker-certs
+    docker run --rm -it -v `pwd`/certs:/certs -v /etc:/vm-etc -e DOMAIN=my-hostname -e PORT=5000 gesellix/inject-docker-certs

 What's left?
 Running the registry.
 That's what this is all about, right?